 Try and purge your products down to what you use daily and weekly.

-Remove anything that isn't essential in your regular routines and rituals, or that you absolutely love and makes you happy.
+Remove anything that isn't essential to your regular routines and rituals or that you love and makes you feel good.

 If you haven't used it - why?
 If you have only used it once, but it's just not suitable for your skin.
 Donate it.

-It's hard to let go of products that you may have spent a lot of money on (especially if finances are tight), but a cream that irritates your skin is not benefiting you at all.
+It's hard to let go of products you may have spent a lot of money on (especially if finances are tight), Still, a cream that irritates your skin is not benefiting you at all.

 Donate new and gently used products to women's shelters or local hospices and hospitals.
 Give them a call first to check what their policy is on accepting items.
 Have a look at Toiletries Amnesty for details of how and where you can donate.